illahibuxj/python_100_days_projects/day_02/README.md

 Output:
 The number is Even.
 The number is Negative.
-It is also a multiple of 5.
+It is also a divisible by 5.

 ```